Monotones in General Resource Theories: Introduction

 \section{Introduction}

-There is a long tradition in physics of taking a pragmatic perspective on physical phenomena, and more specifically of focussing on how certain physical states or processes can constitute \emph{resources}.
+In physics there is a long tradition of taking a pragmatic perspective on physical phenomena, and more specifically of focussing on how certain physical states or processes can constitute \emph{resources}.
 A prominent example is the study of heat engines and the advent of thermodynamics.
 Here, one seeks to determine what work can be achieved given access to a heat bath and systems out of thermal equilibrium, such as a compressed gas.
 It was eventually understood that resources of thermal nonequilibrium could be of informational character.
 One of the most famous examples is the Szilard engine \cite{Szilard1929}, which uses information about the state of a system in order to perform work.
 Resource-theoretic thinking has expanded with the development of information theory.
 The pioneering work of Claude Shannon \cite{Shannon1948} is centered around questions regarding the convertibility of communication resources.
 It is not surprising, therefore, that with the rising prominence of information theory in physics in recent years, the application of resource-theoretic ideas in physics has also been on the rise.

 The most relevant of these efforts for us is the development of quantum information theory.
 Once it was understood that entangled quantum states constitute a resource for communication tasks, the property of entanglement began to be studied as a resource.
 Specifically, in circumstances wherein quantum communication is expensive while local operations and classical communication (LOCC) are free, one can conceptualize the distinction between entanglement and lack thereof in terms of whether a state can be generated by LOCC.
 Furthermore, one can define an ordering over all states wherein one state is above (and hence more entangled than) another if the first can be converted to the second by LOCC.
-The resource theory of entanglement is now very well-developed and continues to find a variety of applications in quantum information theory~\cite{Horodecki2009,Devetak2008}.
+The resource theory of entanglement is now very well developed and continues to find a variety of applications in quantum information theory~\cite{Horodecki2009,Devetak2008}.
+We return to this theory in \Cref{ex:rt_quantum} \ref{ex:rt_entanglement} and other examples throughout the text.

 The success of entanglement theory inspired researchers to study other properties of quantum states and channels as resources relative to a set of operations considered to be free.
 For example, symmetry-breaking states can be characterized as resources relative to symmetric operations \cite{Marvian2013} and states of thermal nonequilibrium can be characterized as resources relative to thermal operations \cite{Brandao2013}.
 These resource theories have led to surprising and important conceptual insights, such as a generalization of Noether's theorem \cite{Marvian2014} and a refinement of our understanding of the second law of thermodynamics \cite{Brandao2015}.
 Many other examples of the use of resource theories within quantum information theory have followed \cite{Chitambar2018}.